A timeline of events for Paris Illinois and Edgar County:

 2014 The Paris Lakers 14-year-olds team won the state Babe Ruth baseball championship in July.
 Also in July, the U.O. and Ada G. Colson Foundation ended 69 years of giving to the Paris area by making a final distribution to the new high school media center.
 Established in 1945 by the Colson family and run by Colson Company employees, the Foundation contributed to many local causes over the years.

-2015 In August Paris Cooperative High School opens the school year in its new complex north of town.
+2015 In August Paris Cooperative High School opened the school year in its new complex north of town.
+Paris Center of Fine Arts, a 500-seat community theater, is located on the school campus.

 2017 Edgar County became an official member of Looking for Lincoln, an Abraham Lincoln National Heritage Area.
 Displays are located at Paris Public Library, Edgar County Historical Museum Annex, Paris Bicentennial Art Center, and a storefront on the south side of the Paris square.